 St. Lucia Travel Advice: All Beaches Are Public

 By law, all beaches and waterways in St. Lucia are public.
-So if you see a gorgeous beach at an exclusive resort where you’re not a guest, stroll right up and lounge on the sand or go for a swim in the water.
+So if you see a gorgeous beach, even at one of the more exclusive all-inclusive resorts in St. Lucia where you are not a guest, stroll right up and lounge on the sand or go for a swim in the water.
 Note that some resorts won’t allow non-guests to use any of their beach facilities (chairs, restrooms, etc.) although some offer limited access for a charge.
 You can bring your own chair or towel to enjoy the beach for free.

 St. Lucia Travel Advice: Watch for Service Charges